Notre équipe dirigeante

 Group Head of Legal

 Lauren is our Head of Legal for both UK and Group, providing expert legal advice and support to all areas of the organisation.
-She joined Liquid Telecom in July 2018 as Group Counsel and has since managed a variety of cross border legal matters, including M&As, joint ventures and corporate finance.
+She joined Liquid Intelligent Technologies in July 2018 as Group Counsel and has since managed a variety of cross border legal matters, including M&As, joint ventures and corporate finance.

-Lauren joined Liquid Telecom from Lonrho Plc; an investment management company that invests in diverse industries throughout Africa, where she spent six years, initially as Group Counsel and later promoted to General Counsel.
+Lauren joined Liquid Intelligent Technologies from Lonrho Plc; an investment management company that invests in diverse industries throughout Africa, where she spent six years, initially as Group Counsel and later promoted to General Counsel.
 She qualified as an attorney at Schindlers Attorneys in South Africa.
 Lauren began her career as a Paralegal for Linklaters in the UK.

 Lauren is a qualified lawyer in England & Wales and South Africa.
 She holds a BA in Industrial Psychology and Legal Theory as well as a Bachelors of Law from Rhodes University.
 Originally from South Africa, Lauren now resides in London.